-As the cloud gets colder and denser, it eventually reaches a threshold where the pressure is not sufficient to support it, and it starts to collapse.
 The collapsing cloud breaks into hundreds of fragments, each of which continues to collapse: the Sun was born in a cluster of young stars, all born from the same gas cloud.

-A simulation of the collapse of a 50 solar mass gas clou across, eventually forming a cluster of about 50 stars (E Matthew Bate University of Exeter Recall that the highly eccentric orbit of Sedna must have been produced by a close encounter with another star.
+A simulation of the collapse of a 50 solar mass gas cloud, I light-year across, eventually forming a cluster of about 50 stars (Bate et al. 2002)

+Recall that the highly eccentric orbit of Sedna must have been produced by a close encounter with another star.
 To perturb Sedna's orbit as much as this requires another star to approach within 200-300 AU.

 A star born in a typical cluster will usually have such a close encounter once in 10 million years.